Fish River Canyon: Trail running in the Canyon

 Documented running through the canyon started in 1990.
 A group of hikers in running gear attempted to complete the 5 day, 90 kilometer hiking trail in 24 hours.
 They achieved their goal in a time of 11hrs 42min.
 In August 2003 this time was lowered to 10hrs 54min.

-Then in August 2012, after a previously abandoned attempt in 2011, Ryan Sandes completed the course in 6hrs 57min.
+In August 2012, after a previously abandoned attempt in 2011, Ryan Sandes completed the course in 6hrs 57min.

 Hiking records

 The Fish River Canyon Ultra Marathon

 Unofficial running through the canyon has subsequently evolved into the annual Fish River Canyon Ultra Marathon which held its inaugural race on 27 August 2011.

 This technical marathon follows most sections of the current hiking trail, testing the athlete's capabilities to the extreme.

 The route starts close to Hobas and after a short section on the rim of the canyon steeply descends 500 meters to river level.
 Thereafter the contestants mostly follow the river to ǀAi-ǀAis.
 They are allowed to plan their own routes and take short-cuts through the canyon provided they reach a number of predefined checkpoints.
 Shortcuts may greatly reduce the total distance of the race but may also cost the contestant dearly in effort.

 Due to the remoteness of the trail, all competitors are required to be self-sufficient for the duration of the event and are expected to have adequate nutrients as well as the stipulated survival gear.
 Water is generally sourced from the river which is always close by.

-Previous trail runners have commented on the difficulty of the terrain:

-"The canyon is one of the most beautiful places I have seen but at the same time is one of the harshest environments I have run in.
+Previous trail runners have commented on the difficulty of the terrain: "The canyon is one of the most beautiful places I have seen but at the same time is one of the harshest environments I have run in.
 I really battled in the canyon due to the extreme heat and terrain and running in there was one of the toughest days of my athletic career."

 "This canyon is not for the faint hearted and an attempt to run it should not be taken light-heartedly."